GoogleChrome/web.dev/src/site/content/en/blog/zalando/index.md

 ## Extending the performance coverage

 We started with a very pragmatic approach.
-At the present time Lighthouse only runs on two of our most important pages: our Home page and Product Detail page.
+Currently Lighthouse only runs on two of our most important pages: the home page and product detail page.
 Fortunately, Lighthouse CI makes it easy to extend the run configurations.
-Feature teams working on specific pages of our website are able to set up its matching URL pattern and assertions.
+Feature teams working on specific pages of our website are able to set up their matching URL pattern and assertions.
 With this in place, we are pretty confident that our performance coverage will increase.

 We are now much more confident when building larger releases,